LeoRatilainen/information-security-course/H1-Should Tero wear a helmet?.md

 are construced with proper encryption methods
 ### (4) Did we do a good enough job?
 A good security is an ever involving process and threat models need to always be kept in mind and updated as the process keeps going this also entails constant testing of security, but i feel like this is a good start to my threat model

-## References
+## Sources
 Karvinen 2024: Information Security Course, https://terokarvinen.com/information-security/

 Shostack 2022: Welcome to the Worlds Shortest Threat Modeling Course (12 parts, about 15 min total, audio is enough for all except video 7 "Data flow diagrams"), https://www.youtube.com/playlist?list=PLCVhBqLDKoOOZqKt74QI4pbDUnXSQo0nf

 OWASP CheatSheets Series Team 2021: Threat Modeling Cheat Sheet https://cheatsheetseries.owasp.org/cheatsheets/Threat_Modeling_Cheat_Sheet.html

 Rhysider, Jack.
-26.10.2023 They Hired Him to Snoop a Target, but Something Felt Very Wrong🎙Darknet Diaries Ep.
-99: The Spy Darknet Diaries-podcast https://www.youtube.com/watch?v=3iAlCImWD2w
+08.09.2022, It Shouldn't Be THIS Easy to Break Into a Utility Company🎙Darknet Diaries Ep.
+40: No Parking https://www.youtube.com/watch?v=3iAlCImWD2w

+# Updated on 05.10.2025 to include a missing section